johnquigleyjr/gcp-terraform-training/lab01-setup.md

 ### Step 1.3.1

-In the /workstation/terraform directory, edit the file titled `main.tf` to create a GCP instance with the following properties available in the comments at the top of the file:
+In the /workstation/terraform directory, first rename your existing `main.tf` to `aws.tf.example` and then create a file titled `main.tf` to create a GCP instance.

-- Google Image ID
-- subnet_id
-- vpc_security_group_ids
-- tags.Identity

 Your final `main.tf` file should look similar to this with different values: